etijskens/wetppr/docs/chapter-3.md

 Before we discuss common parallelization approaches, we need to explain some concepts:

-- [**process** (wikipedia)](https://en.wikipedia.org/wiki/Process_(computing)): "In computing, a process is the instance of a computer program that is being executed by one or many threads."
+- [**process** (wikipedia)](https://en.wikipedia.org/wiki/Process_(computing)): "In computing, a process is the instance of a computer program that is being executed by one or more threads."
 A process has its own **address space**, the region of main memory that can be addressed by the process.
 Normally, a process cannot go outside its address space, nor can any other process go inside the process's own address space.
+In general, a process is

 - [**thread** (wikipedia)](https://en.wikipedia.org/wiki/Thread_(computing)): "In computer science, a thread of execution is the smallest sequence of programmed instructions that can be managed ...".
 In the context of parallel computing, threads are managed by the process to run different tasks in parallel.
-Obviously, they need to run on separate cores
-  have access to the
+Obviously, threads need to run on distinct cores to be truely concurrent.
+As threads belong to a process, they can in principle have access the entire address space of the process.

 two different concepts of parallization:
 **shared memory parallelization** and **distributed memory parallelization**.